iwanders/spread_spectrum_watermarking/README.md

 1. Convert the RGB image to [YIQ](https://en.wikipedia.org/wiki/YIQ) color space.
 2. Compute the discrete consine transform on the Y channel.
 3. Sort the coefficients by energy, or another metric.
 In the diagram the coefficients are numbered 1-5 based on magnitude.
 4. Embed the watermark into the strongest coefficients, using equations of step 42 of the patent.
 The watermark is usually a sequence of floats sampled from a standard normal distribution.
 This sequence is modulated into the most significant coefficients of the original image.
 (Skipping the DC gain at index 0).
+In the diagram, we stems from the watermark's indices added to their coefficient counterparts from the original image.
-- Perform the inverted discrete cosine transform using the updated coefficients obtained from embedding the watermark.
+5. Perform the inverted discrete cosine transform using the updated coefficients obtained from embedding the watermark.
-- Convert image back from YIQ to RGB color space to obtain the watermarked image.
+6. Convert image back from YIQ to RGB color space to obtain the watermarked image.

 ## Extracting a watermark
 ![watermark_extraction.svg](./doc/watermark_extraction.svg)

 To extract a watermark, the following steps are performed:
 1. Perform step 1 to 3 of the embedding procedure using the original (non-watermarked) image.
+Obtaining the coefficients from the original and numbered by significance.
 2. Perform step 1 and 2 of the embedding procedure using the watermarked image.
+Obtaining the coefficients from the watermarked image, ready to be indexed into.
 3. Using the coefficients - as sorted from the original values - and their counterparts from the watermarked image, we can extract the change present in the watermarked image.
 This is the retrieved watermark.

 ## Testing watermark similarity